Glossary of English-language idioms derived from baseball: beanball, or throw a beanball

 To attack an opponent by aiming at their head.
 In baseball, a beanball is a pitch intentionally thrown at a batter's head.
 In politics, it can be a verbal assault or a policy that is targeted to seriously hurt a particular opponent or group.

 headline: "Senator Jim Bunning Throws Beanball at America's Unemployed" – Mason Lerner, The Faster Times, 26 February 2010.

 [Note: Then-Sen. Bunning had an established career as a Major League Baseball pitcher prior to running for public office.]

 "But Brown and Whitman didn't swing at the questions, instead choosing to stick to a game of political beanball — trading jabs on Whitman's housekeeper, a Brown aide's "whore" remark and even verbal miscues. – Steven Luo, California Beat, 13 October 2010.

 big hitter(s)

 At the highest level; used as a noun ("He is a big hitter").

 big league(s)

 At the highest level; used as a noun ("You're in the big leagues now") or an adjective ("big-league lawyer").
 OED cites "big league" as specifically American Major League Baseball, and cites its first use in 1899; the non-baseball use appears in 1947.
 Synonym: major league.
 Contrast bush league, below.

 "For a listener who last heard the New Haven Symphony in the mid-60's, in a game but scrappy performance of Britten's War Requiem, its concert on Friday evening was a happy surprise.
 Under its music director, Michael Palmer, it sounded for the most part like a big-league band, at home in a big-league setting". — James Oestreich, The New York Times, 25 January 1994.

+bleachers

+Bleachers (North American English), or stands, are raised, tiered rows of benches found at sports-fields and at other spectator events.
+Stairways provide access to the horizontal rows of seats, often with every other step enabling access to a row of benches.The open seating area in baseball was called the "bleaching boards" as early as 1877.
+The term "bleachers" used in the sense of benches for spectators can be traced back to at least 1889; named as such because the generally uncovered wooden boards were "bleached by the sun".

+The Dickson Baseball Dictionary lists as a secondary definition the fans sitting in them.
+By the early 1900s, the term "bleachers" was being used for both the seating area and its occupants.

+In modern usage, the term "bleachers", which is not used outside North America, almost always refers only to the seating area, and those sitting there may be called "bleacher fans" or "bleacherites".
+Terms such as Chicago's "bleacher bums" or Yankee Stadium's Bleacher Creatures are also used.